|

 Buy Link: 2011-2014 Livernois Motorsports Mustang GT Tuning; 2015-2017 Livernois Motorsports Mustang GT Tuning; 2018+ Livernois Motorsports Mustang GT Tuning

-Our first recommendation for a Mustang GT tuner is Livernois Motorsports from Dearborn Heights, Michigan.
+Our top recommendation for a Mustang GT tuner is Livernois Motorsports from Dearborn Heights, Michigan.
 Located just miles away from the Ford factory in Dearborn, Livernois Motorsports is one of the best Mustang GT tuners on the market.
 They offer custom tuning for all 2015+ Mustang GTs with the 5.0 Coyote.

 2011-2014 Mustang GTs will see gains of 24 horsepower and 22 ft-lbs of torque.
 For the 2015-2017 Mustang GTs, Livernois’ custom tune will net 50 wheel-horsepower and 43 wheel-ft-lbs of torque.
 On the 2018+ Mustang GTs – which make more horsepower stock than the older years – Livernois’ tune adds 40 wheel-horsepower and 37 wheel-ft-lbs of torque.
 Both of these are assuming 93 octane fuel.
 These are pretty significant upgrades from just a tune, and the entire power band is massively improved.